99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - not suited for critical jobs

 - dedicated instance
-  - when compliance req. or bound sw licenses, or strong regulatory needs
+  - when compliance requests or bound software licenses, or strong regulatory needs
   - on-demand or reserved
   - share host with others